Automated Invoice Capture Software: 10 Tools Compared, Honestly Rated

 Notify all vendors of the new submission channel (dedicated AP email or portal).
 A single, clear email explaining the new address, preferred format (PDF or XML), and go-live date is sufficient for most vendors.
 Follow up individually with your top 10 to 20 vendors by volume.
 Communicate the benefit to them: faster processing means faster payment.

 Track the six core KPIs monthly: cost per invoice, cycle time, touchless processing rate, exception rate, early payment discount capture rate, and on-time payment rate.
-When metrics degrade, trace the root cause before assuming a technical problem — most metric deteriorations are explained by a new vendor format, a vendor master data gap, or a change in approval staffing.
+When metrics degrade, trace the root cause before assuming a technical problem.
+Most deteriorations come down to a new vendor format, a vendor master data gap, or a change in approval staffing.

 Reassess automation rules quarterly.
 Your business adds new vendors, enters new spend categories, and changes approval structures.
 Rules that were optimal at implementation become misaligned with business reality within 6 to 12 months without active maintenance.